Factbox - What's in the EU-Canada trade deal?

 ECONOMIC BOOST

-The deal, expected to come into force in 2015, is expected to increase bilateral trade in goods and services by a fifth to 25.7 billion euros (21.6 billion pounds) a year.
+The deal, expected to come into force in 2015, is expected to increase bilateral trade in goods and services by a fifth to 25.7 billion euros ($35 billion) a year.

 For the European Union, this could raise annual economic output by 11.6 billion euros per year.
 Canada has put its economic gain at around C$12 billion ($11.67 billion), with the creation of 80,000 jobs.